mrimttsn/Build-a-News-Site/README.md

 I decided to make a news site for art exhibitions in Stockholm.
 At first I made a sketch on paper to decide what the website should include and the layout.
 After that I began to explore how the visual identity of the site should be.
-I decide to go for a quiet clean, yet fun aesthetic.
+I decide to go for a clean yet fun aesthetic.
 To help myself while coding for different devices, I made each media query into a different colour scheme, which I ended up liking and keeping.
-I used the reference library at W3schools for HTML and CSS, as well as search online if I didn't find what I needed.
+I used the reference library at W3schools for HTML and CSS, as well as searched online if needed.
 When the websites felt ready enough, I decided to get ai-codefeedback to further improve my code, which resulted in minor tweaks, no major changes.
-It was good to get some feedback on how to simplify and shorten the code, like if several containers have the same rules I can write it in one section rather than several.
+It was however good to get some feedback on how to simplify and shorten the code, like if several containers have the same rules I can write it in one section rather than several.
 After deploying the project, I noticed that some elements didn't behave as I wanted for mobile devices.
-I forgot to had rules that would break and wrap the text.
+I forgot to add rules that would break and wrap texts in those containers.
 With some trials, errors and ai-feedback I managed to change it.

 ---